The Green Homes Grant: everything you need to know 16 Nov 2020

 If you don’t know what your EPC rating is, you can find out by visiting the register here.
 The idea of the grant, is that it’s being offered to improve the fabric of the property, and any work carried out must be done so by Trustmark registered contractors, who are also registered with the Green Homes Grant.

 When can I apply for the Green Homes Grant?

-The closing date for application is the 31st March 2021, and the process is quite involved as well as being subject to contractor availability so it’s advisable to get in quick if you think you can benefit from the grant.
+The closing date for application is the end of March 2022.
+It was previously the 31st March 2021, but the Government has granted an extension for an extra year.
+The process is quite involved as well as being subject to contractor availability so it’s advisable to get in quick if you think you can benefit from the grant.
 Work MUST be completed by the closing date, so last minute applications will likely miss out.